derlehner/IndoorAirQuality_DigitalTwin_Exemplar/applications/physical_modelling/readme.md

 setting could be reached via editing the mesh on Abaqus.

- Renumbering nodes of the pacemaker to include in the master input ﬁle

 Since it was not enough to only renumber the nodes but also necessary to renumber the elements,

-the following renumbering settings on had to be additionally applied.
+the following renumbering settings  had to be additionally applied.

- Renumbering elements of the pacemaker to include in the master input ﬁle

-Afterwards it was possible to mesh the source with quadrilateral R3D4 elements, as seen in model of Source

-Overall building a FE model of a virtual LV on Abaqus is possible and easy to handle if the nodes,

-elements and time states of the position of the nodes as displacements are given from accurate

-measurements.